qwc-services/qwc-permalink-service/README.md

 QWC Permalink Service
 =====================

-Stores and resolves compact permalinks for the Web Client.
+Stores and resolves compact permalinks for the QGIS Web Client.

 Permalinks are stored in a database table.